akashacms/akashacms-affiliates/guide/index.html.md

 # Affiliate product YAML file

-The function `config.plugin("akashacms-affiliates").affiliateProduct(config, productid, data)` will load a single product into the list of affiliate products.
+The function `config.plugin('@akashacms/plugins-affiliates').affiliateProduct(config, productid, data)` will load a single product into the list of affiliate products.
 As a convenience you can create a YAML file containing a whole list of affiliate products.
 That file is loaded using the `loadAffiliateProducts(config, 'affiliate-products.yml')` as we said earlier.

 When loaded, a top level attribute `products` is looked for.
 That attribute is interpreted as an array, each element of the array is added using the `affiliateProduct` method.